-Every organisation, regardless of size, should have an induction programme to orientate new employees and provide important information.
-The length and nature of such a programme is dependent on the type of role and the amount of information to be imparted.
-The organisation has to be careful not to overburden employees initially with too much information.
-Different methods of imparting information can help to make it more interesting and easier to take in, for example interactive discussions, buddy systems and a variety of presenters.
+Every organisation, no matter how large or small, should have an induction programme in place to orient new employees and provide important information.
+The length and scope of such a programme are determined by the nature of the role and the amount of information to be imparted.
+The organisation must be careful not to overwhelm employees with information at first.
+Different methods of imparting information, such as interactive discussions, buddy systems, and a variety of presenters, can help to make it more interesting and easier to absorb.
+A well-designed induction programme is an important part of any organisation’s onboarding process.
+It helps new employees to feel comfortable, familiarise themselves with the company’s culture, learn the ropes and become productive faster.
+It also helps build trust and improve morale among new hires and existing employees alike.

 A good induction programme needs to cover certain key aspects: